Budapestby VisitCity Guides

 Traditional túrógombóc dumplings showcase the elegant simplicity of Hungarian comfort desserts

-Bejgli: The Christmas Essential
+Bejgli: Christmas Tradition

 Sliced bejgli roll showing spiral layers of poppy seed filling in traditional Hungarian Christmas pastry